 - 21,000 - barrels per day of crude oil produced in 2018

-With the development of the Sinclair field, Manitoba has increased its crude oil production almost four-fold since 2000 and is now almost 40,000 barrels per day.
+With the development of the Sinclair field, Manitoba has increased its crude oil production almost four-fold since 2000 and is now over 40,000 barrels per day.
 There is no natural gas production in Manitoba.

 - 40,100 - barrels per day oil production in 2018